 When I see them in traffic signals, I turn my head away and pretend to be focused on doing something else.
-I don’t want to think about socio-economic disparities.
+I do not want to think about socio-economic disparities.
 I have bills to pay.
-Books to read.
+Books to collect and abandon.
 Stupid existential problems to deal with.
-But if it’s an elderly person, I dole out some cash.
-It’s how I eschew the guilt of being an entitled and middle-class dolt living in independent India.
+But I pay attention if it happens to be an elderly person.
+I dole out some cash.
+It is how I eschew the guilt of being an entitled and middle-class dolt living in independent India.

-If a child approaches my vehicle, the melancholy lasts longer.
+If a child approaches my vehicle, and he/she is loud enough to catch my attention – the melancholy lasts longer.
 Because every time I see one, I am reminded of my niece.
 It ends up affecting me for at least a full ten minutes.
 Then, I leave – with neither a kind eye nor a currency note.
 I reach my workplace and shift my focus to a cup of coffee.
 A list of emails.
 Meetings.
 Life moves on.

-In 2012, a friend of mine shot a documentary – On The Streets – about poverty in Chennai.
-He never released it because he felt that he would be taking advantage of someone’s situation, without adding value to it.
-While it was a gut-wrenching and beautiful piece of cinema, he couldn’t bring himself to showcase it in his portfolio.
+In 2012, my friend – Raj – shot a documentary called On The Streets.
+It was about poverty and homelessness in our city.
+He had never released it because he felt that he would be taking advantage of someone’s situation, without adding value to it.
+While it was a gut-wrenching and beautiful piece of cinema, he could not bring himself to showcase it in his portfolio.

 I had spoken to him often about changing his mind.
 After a while, he agreed to it.
 But I saw it in his eyes that he wasn’t at peace with the decision.
 We never went through with it because he killed himself a few months later.

-Since then, I haven’t thought much about the protagonists I had seen it the documentary.
-And I just realized something today.
-Two years ago, I was sitting down on the couch and crying my eyes out while watching it.
-I was overwhelmed that people living so close to me had so much sadness in their lives.
+Since then, I have not thought much about the characters I had seen it the documentary.
+But when I had sat down on the couch to watch it a few years before, I cried my eyes out.
+I was overwhelmed by the amount of fear and sadness in their lives.

 under the amber sun,